You’ve set up your account, company, and user details. Now it’s time to build the perfect content library!

-Once your account details are built out, it’s time to get to work building your proposal content.
-The best way to get started is to build out your Content Library.
+Once your account details are set, it’s time to get to work building your proposal content.

 Your Content Library is full of pre-made content you insert and reuse in any sales document you need.
 With a well-stocked library, your sales team can build proposals like someone builds a sandwich: with slices of prepared ingredients that best suit the tastes of your prospect.